practicalli/project-templates/resources/practicalli/service/root/README.md

 Run cljstyle only

-* `make format-check` runs cljstyle and and prints a report if there are errors
+- `make format-check` runs cljstyle and and prints a report if there are errors
-* `make format-fix` updates all files if there are errors (check the changes made via `git diff`)
+- `make format-fix` updates all files if there are errors (check the changes made via `git diff`)

 Run MegaLinter only

-* `make lint` runs all configured linters in `.github/config/megalinter.yaml`
+- `make lint` runs all configured linters in `.github/config/megalinter.yaml`
+- `make lint-fix` as above and applies fixes

 Run Kaocha test runner only

-* `make test` runs all unit tests in the project, stopping at first failing test
+- `make test` runs all unit tests in the project, stopping at first failing test
-* `make test-watch` detect file changes and run all unit tests in the project, stopping at first failing test
+- `make test-watch` detect file changes and run all unit tests in the project, stopping at first failing test

 ## Deployment